vinipx/wiki-swift-xcuitest/README.md

 - The developers creating these test cases are quite familiar with these languages because they've created the app in the same language.

 #### Disadvantages
 - XCTest can't be used to test cross-mobile apps written in React Native.
-These apps have a common code base and run on both iPhone and Android devices.
-Other popular testing frameworks, like Appium, aren't restricted in this way.
-In our earlier post, we tested a React Native app with Appium.
-- XCTest doesn't run well on real connected devices.
+- XCTest is focused on unit testing of iOS apps.

 ### XCUITest